 When serious health concerns escalate to the point where surgical intervention, the implantation of artificial joints, or the use of other medical products is required, patients have little choice but to put their faith in the manufacturers of such critical equipment.
 Unfortunately, in an alarming number of cases, residents of Winston-Salem suffer serious harm due to faulty, poorly designed, and negligently marketed healthcare tools.

 If you or a loved one has experienced an injury in this manner, a Winston-Salem defective medical devices lawyer is prepared to seek justice on your behalf.
 Contact a dedicated injury attorney to begin your case today.

-Risks of Defective Medical Devices
+What are the Risks of Defective Medical Devices?

 Most everyone who undergoes a surgical or another type of medical procedure understands there are inherent risks involved.
 This is particularly true when a synthetic medical product such as an artificial hip or knee joint, a catheter, a clot filter, or a pelvic mesh is implanted in the body.

 However, a wide array of medical devices in recent years have been characterized by the unacceptable level of risk they present.
 Design flaws, manufacturing defects, and negligent or dishonest marketing practices have left patients vulnerable to painful injuries, lasting impairment, and the need for inconvenient and costly revision surgeries.